Last Updated on October 8, 2023

 Getting an air purifier for your house will promote healthy living, there is no doubt, but if you mismanage the size of the purifier, then the efficacy might not be optimal.
 What size air purifier do you need to sanitize the air properly?

 Keep in mind that you can estimate the purifier size by yourself.
 The room measurement is critical here.
-You will need to calculate the air volume within the space and then integrate it with the ACH to get the desired CADR.
+You must calculate the air volume within the space and then integrate it with the ACH to get the desired CADR.